-16.9.6 The application of 16.9.5 does not preclude further disciplinary action being taken against the Team which is not able to field a team by the ECB in appropriate circumstances

-16.9.7 Any Team awarded 0 points in accordance with 16.9.5(b) shall have the ability to challenge the application of this rule on the basis that the Team was not at fault in not being able to field a team and the application of this rule would therefore be manifestly unfair.
-The burden of proof shall be on the Team.
-The Team must issue the challenge to the Chair of the Competition Technical Committee in writing, copied to the ECB, together with all supporting evidence, within 24 hours of the ECB confirming in writing that it has been awarded 0 points in accordance with 16.9.5b).
-The Competition Technical Committee shall determine its own procedures (and seek additional information where appropriate, including allowing the ECB the opportunity to respond to the challenge) and shall, wherever possible, consider the case within 48 hours of the match being cancelled or abandoned.
-If the Competition Technical Committee considers that the application of this rule would be manifestly unfair, the Team shall be awarded 1 point if the match was not constituted, 0 points if it had lost a constituted match, 2 points if it had won a constituted match, 1, Loss or No Result for tiebreaker purposes accordingly.
-The decision of the Competition Technical Committee shall be final.
+- 16.9.6 The application of 16.9.5 does not preclude the Hundred Team which is not able to field a team being referred to the Cricket Regulator. - 16.9.7 Any Hundred Team awarded 0 points in accordance with 16.9.5(b)(ii) shall have the ability to challenge the application of this rule on the basis that the Hundred Team was not at fault in not being able to field a team and the application of this rule would therefore be manifestly unfair.
+The burden of proof shall be on the Hundred Team.
+The Hundred Team must issue the challenge to the Chair of the Cricket Discipline Panel in writing, copied to the Cricket Regulator, together with all supporting evidence, within 24 hours of the ECB confirming in writing that it has been awarded 0 points in accordance with 16.9.5(b)(ii)).
+The Chair of the Cricket Discipline Panel will appoint a Disciplinary Tribunal Chair and two other members of the Cricket Discipline Panel to form a Disciplinary Tribunal.
+The Disciplinary Tribunal shall determine its own procedure and seek additional information where it considers necessary, including allowing the Cricket Regulator the opportunity to respond to the challenge. and the Disciplinary Tribunal shall, wherever possible, consider the case within 48 hours of the match being cancelled or abandoned.
+If the Disciplinary Tribunal considers that the application of the penalty would be manifestly unfair, the Hundred Team shall be awarded 2 points if the match was not constituted, 0 points if it had lost a constituted match, 4 points if it had won a constituted match, and credited with a Win, Loss or No Result for tiebreaker purposes accordingly.
+The decision of the Disciplinary Tribunal shall be final.
 No challenge shall be allowed with respect to knockout matches.